Saw, appreciated, praised

 However, for us, of course, more interesting is the assessment of Russian-made aircraft by representatives of foreign air forces.
 According to reviews of the direct participants of the “Garuda 4” exercises, which were reflected in the French media, they were impressed by the capabilities of the B-radar with the passive phased antenna array H-011 “Bars”.
 As you know, this air-to-air radar provides tracking of targets on the aisle to 15, accurate tracking of at least 4 targets to ensure the use of weapons without stopping the search, capture a fighter-type target at a distance of 120-140 km.

-The French liked the dynamic and maneuverable characteristics of a heavy Russian car equipped with AL-31FP engines.
-They have a controlled thrust vector, although the Indian pilots did not use it during maneuvers.
-Also, foreign observers were impressed by the set of weapons of the Russian machine, in particular the P-77, P-27 and P-73 air-to-air missiles.
+The French liked the dynamic and maneuverability characteristics of the heavy Russian aircraft, equipped with AL-31FP engines.
+They have a controlled thrust vector, although the Indian pilots did not use it during the maneuvers.
+Foreign observers were also impressed by the set of weapons of the Russian aircraft, in particular missiles air-to-air class R-77, R-27 and R-73.

-Representatives of the French Air Force did not fail to note, of course, that the lighter Mirage surpasses the Sukhoi in a close-combat maneuver, but air fights of this type in modern conditions are unlikely to take place in reality.
-Also, the French did not miss the chance to advertise the EW SPECTRA system installed on the Rafale fighters.
+Representatives of the French Air Force did not fail to note, of course, that the lighter Mirages are superior to the Sukhois in close maneuverable combat, but air duels of this type in modern conditions are unlikely to take place in reality.
+The French also did not miss the opportunity to advertise the system EW SPECTRA installed on Rafale fighters.

 It is worth noting here that the commercial component is inevitably intertwined in the French assessment of the Su-30MKI characteristics and capabilities of its own Rafale and Mirage fighters.
 After all, Rafale is participating in the Indian Air Force tender for the purchase of 126 fighter aircraft under the MMRCA program.
 The French plane, of course, is hardly the favorite of this competition, but the military of the Fifth Republic did not miss the opportunity to once again show their goods face and provided some Indian pilots with the opportunity to make sorties to the Rafale in the co-pilot's seat.
 They are counting on the signing of a contract for the modernization of fifty Mirage 2000 fighters from the Indian Air Force in France.
 Thales' competitors in this direction are the Israeli defense enterprises.